 Fun e Costume

-When the Facebook banner for a costume store includes six women dressed as giant Crayola pencils and a man dressed as a glass of beer, you know your hunt for Halloween gold has been successful.
+When the Facebook banner for a costume shop includes six women dressed as giant Crayola pencils and a man dressed as a glass of beer, you know your hunt for Halloween gold has been successful.
 This store sells a wide range of party costumes and fun accessories from trick-or-treat bags to fake tattoos and beards, and Potter-style magic wands.

 Room 33, C10–11, 1/F, Block C, Hong Kong Industrial Centre, 489-491 Castle Peak Road, Lai Chi Kok